gopinathsjsu/team-project-4thepeople/README.md

 2. It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack.
 3. The initial configuration code of layers might look pretty ugly.

+### Strategy
+1. We have used strategy dynamic pricing.
+For dynamic pricing, we have designed three different strategies and these three strategies are based on the day the customer booking hotel rooms.
+We have considered three different types of days that a customer can book rooms, weekdays, weekends, and holidays.
+Depending on the day customer requested for booking pricing differs.
+2. For weekdays the price there will be no increase in the base price, coming to weekend booking the price increases by 5% and for booking on holidays the price increases by 10 % over the base price.

+###Pros:
+  The algorithm is loosely coupled and can be changed, replaced and it is easy to extended
+###Cons:
+  Should understand how strategies differ.
+Number of objects increases

+### Observer
+1. We have used an observer design pattern to notify the hotel management when a customer books a room and also sends the customer booking confirmation.
+2. The customer receives an email upon successful booking as a confirmation which helps him while check-in.
+3. The hotels get notified through mail about room booking with customer details and prepare for customer visits.

 ### About Django Design  Pattern
 Django App four essential components.